AI Manifesto

 Reducing my consumption of "expert" advice and tuning into my intuition.

-Taking bigger action to reach more people with my very human platform of books, stories, sketches and 1:1/consulting work.
+Taking bigger action to reach more people with my very human platform of books, stories, sketches and 1:1/consulting/speaking work.

 My advice